Uzair-Manzoor/Capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio <a name="about-project"></a>
+# 📖 Capstone <a name="about-project"></a>

-> This is my responsive portfolio project with Microverse using Githib flow in a professional way to work with html and css responsive design following figma template using flexbox, basic structure and data query.
+> This is my responsive capstone project with Microverse using Githib flow in a professional way to work with html and css responsive design following behance template using flexbox, basic structure and data query.

 ## 🛠 Built With <a name="built-with"></a>